The 5 Best Low-Impact Cardio Exercises for Seniors to Stay Active and Healthy

 3. Cycling

 Stationary or outdoor cycling is a fantastic way to pump the heart without taxing the joints or knees.
-Stationary bikes, in particular, provide a safe and effective way to cycle indoors.
+Stationary bikes, in particular, offer a safe and effective way to cycle indoors.

 Pro tip: